Microsoft/azure-docs.pl-pl/articles/sql-database/tutorial-managed-instance-azure-active-directory-migration.md

     go
     ```

-1. Sprawdź migrację pod kątem poprawnej bazy danych, tabeli i podmiotów.
+1. Sprawdź, czy migracja dotyczy poprawnej bazy danych, tabeli i podmiotów zabezpieczeń.

     ```sql
     -- Switch to the database migration that is already restored for MI